She's The Boss! Taapsee Pannu Shuts Down A Troll Who Tried To SLUT SHAME Her For Wearing A Bikini!

 Sick Troll

-The troll lectured about 'sanskaar' and also included that 'you're brother will be proud seeing you like this'.
+The troll lectured about 'sanskaar' and also included, 'you're brother will be proud seeing you like this'.

 Great Job Taapsee